6 Books for Armchair Travelers

 A renowned aviator who began her career delivering supplies to far-flung outposts in Africa, she would cap it by flying solo across the Atlantic.
 Who wrote the book remains a mystery.
 Hemingway, writing his editor Maxwell Perkins, asked: “Did you read Beryl Markham’s book, West With the Night?
 I knew her fairly well in Africa and never would have suspected that she could put pen to paper except to write in her flyer’s log book.”
 The beautifully-written West with the Night celebrates a life as romantic as it was heroic.

-As for my debut memoir, Veronica’s Grave, it’s a New York story, one that took this author out of her armchair and off to see the world.
-Thanks for stopping by...à la semaine prochaine.
+Veronica's Grave: A Daughter's Memoir is a New York story that took this author out of the Bronx and off to see the world.
+What's it about?